asdofindia/asdofindia.github.io/_posts/2015-11-26-shallow-clone.md

 That's where `--depth` comes in.

 I do `git clone mozilla-b2g/gaia --depth=1` and the download now is a manageable size.
-It still took more than I can remember, but manageable.
+It still took more time than I can remember, but manageable.

 Now, how do I stay in sync with upstream?
 How do I fetch older commits?